Native American religions: Overview

 By the turn of the 20th century, the American government began to turn to less violent means of suppressing Native American religious beliefs.
-A series of federal laws was passed banning traditional Indigenous practices such as feasts, Sun Dance ceremonies and the use of the sweat lodge, among others.
+A series of federal laws banned traditional Indigenous practices such as feasts, Sun Dance ceremonies, and the use of the sweat lodge, among others.
 This government persecution and prosecution officially continued until 1978 with the passage of the American Indian Religious Freedom Act (AIRFA), although it has been argued that the AIRFA had little real effect on the protection of Native religious beliefs.

-Another significant system of religious suppression was the removal of Native American children from their families into a system of government-funded and church-operated American Indian boarding schools (also known as residential schools).
+Another significant system of religious suppression was the removal of Native American children from their families into a system of government-funded and Christian church-operated American Indian boarding schools (also known as residential schools).
 In these schools, Native children were forced through violence and oppression to learn European Christian beliefs, the values of mainstream white culture, and the English language, while simultaneously being forbidden to speak their own languages and practice their own cultural beliefs.
 This system of forcible conversion and suppression of Indigenous languages and cultures continued through the 1970s.

 Some non-Native anthropologists estimate membership in traditional Native American religions in the 21st century to be about 9000 people.
 Since Native Americans practicing traditional ceremonies do not usually have public organizations or membership rolls, these "members" estimates are likely substantially lower than the actual numbers of people who participate in traditional ceremonies.
-Native American spiritual leaders also note that these academic estimates substantially underestimate the numbers of participants because a century of US Federal government persecution and prosecutions of traditional ceremonies caused believers to practice their religions in secrecy.
+Native American spiritual leaders also note that these academic estimates substantially underestimate the numbers of participants because a century of U.S. federal government persecution and prosecutions of traditional ceremonies caused believers to practice their religions in secrecy.
 Many adherents of traditional spiritual ways also attend Christian services, at least some of the time, which can also affect statistics.
 Since the 80 years of those prior legal persecutions ended with AIRFA, some sacred sites in the United States are now protected areas under law.